riverans/activitystreams/README.md

 cp app/scripts/localconfig.coffee.example app/scripts/localconfig.coffee
 npm install
 bower install
+gem install
 ```
 Try it, by running ```grunt serve```.
-Then open a new browser window (http://as.dev.nationalgeographic.com:9000/) with an empty page since you don't have any activities yet.
+Then open a new browser window (http://as.dev.nationalgeographic.com:9000/) will show an empty page since you don't have any activities yet.

 Install  [modules-activitysnippet](http://github.com/natgeo/modules-activitysnippet)
 ```